mbdevpl/VaDoR/README.md

 --------------

 We implemented the solver to the above-defined problem that solves it in exponential time, O( 2^n ).
-There are also several approximate solvers available, with polynomial time complexity, O( n^2 ), but the solutution obtained by those is not guaranteed to be optimal of course.
+We also prepared several approximate solvers, each with polynomial time complexity, O( n^2 ), but the solutions obtained by those is not guaranteed to be optimal of course.

 Program accepts two input formats: XML and txt.
-Format detailes are described in the documentation.
+Format details are described in the documentation.

 This software depends on Qt.
-It should work with Qt 4.8, 5.5, 5.7 and most probably with many other Qt versions.
-It should work on Ubuntu 14.04, Ubuntu 16.04, Windows 7 and maybe other systems too.
+It works with Qt 4.8, 5.5, 5.7 and most probably with many other Qt versions.
+It works on Ubuntu 14.04, Ubuntu 16.04, Windows 7 and maybe other systems too.

 Program uses as much memory as available, so it might need several Gigabytes of RAM for large problems.
-For example it analyzed around 15000000 states (possible domino pieces configurations) before running out of memory on my lap-top which had 2GiB of RAM at the time.
+For example it analysed around 15000000 states (possible domino pieces configurations) before running out of memory on my lap-top which had 2GiB of RAM at the time.
 In such cases program clears some of the allocated memory and proceeds.
 It is still able to produce a correct answer, however the complexity might increase beyond O( 2^n ) because of some repeated computation.